Why Laser Damage Testing is Critical for UV Laser Applications

 There are numerous advantages to using UV lasers as opposed to longer wavelengths such as infrared or visible light.
 In materials processing, infrared or visible lasers melt or vaporize material, which can hinder the creation of small, precise features and damage the structural integrity of the substrate.
 On the other hand, UV lasers process materials by directly breaking the atomic bonds in the substrate, which means that no peripheral heating is created around the beam spot.
 This reduces damage to material, allowing UV lasers to process thin and delicate materials much more effectively than visible and infrared lasers.
 The lack of peripheral heating also facilitates the creation of very precise cuts, holes, and other fine features.
 Additionally, laser spot size is directly proportional to wavelength.
 Thus, UV lasers have a higher spatial resolution than visible or infrared lasers and lead to even more precise processing of materials.

 However, the short wavelengths of UV lasers impact the LIDT of optics used with them.
-UV light is scattered more than visible or infrared light and also contains more energy, causing it to be absorbed and even bleach component substrates.
+UV light is scattered more than visible or infrared light and also contains more energy, causing it to be absorbed by substrates.
+This UV absorption can even bleach component substrates.
 Similarly to how UV lasers cut materials by breaking atomic bonds, unwanted absorption of UV lasers can break the bonds in an optical component or coating, leading to failure.
 This reduces the component’s LIDT and an optic will usually have a lower LIDT at UV wavelengths than at visible or infrared wavelengths.
 When dealing with LIDT, it is important to remember that LIDT is directly related to wavelength.

 Therefore, when using a UV laser it is crucial to consider the Laser Damage Threshold.
 If an optic is selected that is not made for UV wavelengths, then the specification for LIDT may be misleading.
 For standard laser optic components, LIDT will rarely be given for wavelengths in the UV part of the spectrum.
 Rather, LIDT will be given for higher wavelengths.
 UV optics provide an LIDT that is tested specifically using UV wavelengths, ensuring more accurate LIDT specifications.